Digital experinces bg

 Enterprises need confidence that they’re delivering—or on the path to delivering—exceptional digital experiences despite increasingly complex environments.
 To achieve this, they require real-time monitoring and 100% visibility across all types of customer-, employee-, and machine-based experiences.
 Key things to look for include:

-Can you see how specific issues or overall performance impacts every single user session or device?
-Are you then able to prioritize by magnitude?
+Understand how specific issues or overall performance impacts every single user session or device and prioritize by magnitude.

-Do you have a single view across your entire multi-cloud ecosystem—from the performance of users and edge devices to your applications and cloud platforms—and all in context?
+A single view across your entire multi-cloud ecosystem.
+From the performance of users and edge devices to your applications and cloud platforms all in context.

-Are you able to ensure stakeholders—from IT to marketing—have access to the same data so you can avoid silos, finger pointing, and war rooms?
+Ensure stakeholders, from IT to Marketing, have access to the same data to avoid silos, finger-pointing and war rooms.

 76% of CIOs say multi-cloud deployments make monitoring user experience difficult.